scottdorman/codestyle.co/data/dotnet/naming.md

 - Parameter names should always be descriptive and whenever possible be based on the parameter's meaning instead of it's type.
 - For operator overload parameters, follow these additional guidelines:

--- Use `left` and `right` for binary operator overload parameters and `value` for unary operator overload parameters unless more meaningful names would add significant value.
+    - Use `left` and `right` for binary operator overload parameters and `value` for unary operator overload parameters unless more meaningful names would add significant value.
--- Don't use abbreviations or numeric indices.
+    - Don't use abbreviations or numeric indices.

 ## Resource Names

 Localized resources can be referenced as if they were properties, so their naming should be similar to those of actual properties.
 These additional guidelines should also be followed:

 - Use descriptive rather than short identifiers and use only alphanumeric characters and underscores.
 - Exception message resources should be prefixed with the exception type name.

 ## Assembly and DLL names

-Using a name that represents the large chunks of functionality, such as System.Data, helps in discoverability.
+Using a name that represents the large chunks of functionality, such as `System.Data`, helps in discoverability.